APIv4 (Draft)#

 Request#

-Connect to the “Employees” profile (employees) and specify a WireGuard public
+Connect to the “Employees” profile (employees) and specify the WireGuard

 $ curl \